Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Configuration Null Model

+\ch{The weight matrix and adjacency matrix represent inherently different, though \jf{correlated, modes} of relation.
+For example, in a social network one can imagine two individuals having similar degrees but very different rates of interaction with \fixed{the individuals they are connected to.} In the context of the commuting data, Mesa County, CO and L.A.
+County, CA have similar degree but very different strengths.
+Thus part of the aim of this paper was to develop a baseline null model that would preserve both degrees and strengths as well as a baseline level of self-loopiness and then compare an empirically observed network against this null model to extract regions of significantly higher connectivity after accounting for this baseline connectivity. }

-Thus the model preserves (on average) the degrees and strengths of the observed graph without any other specific notion of clustering.
-Further in the null model, each vertex has no particular preferential notion of self-loopiness, rather on the average the self-loopiness density of each vertex is the same as the observed graph.
+\ch{ We note that in \eqref{eqn:preserve}, the first two conditions are identical to that of the `ordinary' CCME method, but the third which preserves the ratios of expected self-loops is novel.
+The model preserves (on average) the degrees and strengths of the observed graph without any other specific notion of clustering.
+Each vertex has no particular preferential self-looping proclivity other then the average tendency $p$ of the entire network.
+We refer to this model as CCME with self-loop adjustment (\textit{CCME-SL}). }